se-edu/se-book/errorHandling/defensiveProgramming/compulsoryAssociations/outcomes.md

-:trophy: Can use defensive coding to enforce compulsory associations :two:
+{{glyphicon_flag}} Can use defensive coding to enforce compulsory associations :two: